cdrummey216/whoami/README.md

 * a+b/a = a/b = ϕ
 * a = A variable answer to "Who am I?", gives contextual truth for b, or provides the limiting scope for b
 * b = A variable answer to "Who are you?"
-* a > b > 0
+* a > b > 0 //the scope of a is greater than the scope of b (*a > b > 0*)
-* a+b = A combination of a and b, a variable combination
+* a+b = A combination of a and b
 * a, b must be true in order to be proportional to each other
 * a+b is to a as a is to b.

 **EXAMPLE**
+Self-concept is to self-perception as self-perception is to self-definition.

 * a = I am a man. (self-perception) //contextless so any response possible, must be true
-* b = I am florist. (self-definition) //limited to context, must be true
+* b = I am florist. (self-definition) //limited to context, must be true, (scope here could be "person" because a person can be both a man and a florist)
-* WHERE the scope of a is greater than the scope of b (*a > b > 0*)
-* a+b = I am a man that is a florist. (variable combination for self-concept, must be true as it relates to a and b)
+* a+b = I am a man that is a florist. //combination for self-concept, must be true as it relates to a and b
-* a+b/a = a/b = ϕ = Sense of self, or the feeling of identity, uniqueness, and self-direction. //both variable answers acknowledge that at minimum I am (~I am)
+* a+b/a = a/b = ϕ //Sense of self, or the feeling of identity, uniqueness, and self-direction. //both variable answers acknowledge that at minimum I am (~I am) and provide some datapoints to understand the self.
-* I am = Self-concept //an idea of the self
+* ~I am = Self-concept //an idea of the self

-Self-concept is to self-perception as self-perception is to self-definition.

 Self-concept (*a+b*) is to self-perception (*a*) as...
-* Your self-concept is how you percieve yourself.
-Self-concept is defined internally based on self-perception.
+* Your self-concept is how you perceive (or understand) yourself.
+Self-concept is formed by self-perception.

 ...as self-perception (*a*) is to self-definition (*b*).
-* Your self-perception is how you define yourself.
-Self-perception is defined by self-definition.
+* Your self-perception is how you define (or communicate) yourself.
+Self-perception is formed by self-definition.

 # IDENTITY AS A JULIA SET
 Identity is the encapsulation of the sense of self, which is the feeling of identity, uniqueness, and self-direction.